The Three Palaces of Ludwig II of Bavaria

 Above Ludwig’s third-floor bedroom was Ludwig’s singer’s hall modeled on the Wartburg Room where Wagner had set his famous song contest in Tannhauser.
 This room is bright with its high arched windows letting in the sunny alpine light.
 The high vaulted ceiling is richly painted in medieval style floral designs and the murals in the room depict the legend of Tannhauser and Parsifal, as well as the saga of the Holy Grail.
 It is in this room that you will find Ludwig II’s coat of arms, it is the only reference to the creator of this glorious mountaintop castle.

 The real centerpiece of this castle is the throne room as it was designed as an architectural celebration of the divine right of kings.
 The style of this room is Byzantine and takes its inspiration from St. Sophia in Istanbul.
 More than two million tiles compose the intricate floor that depicts animals in the forest.
 The columns are painted to look like lapis lazuli and porphyry and have gilded Corinthian capitals.
 At the time of Ludwig II’s death, this palace was far from complete.
 Ludwig only lived 172 days in the castle and slept in it only 11 nights.

 Tours of Distinction - Bavaria and Austria

-On our tour Bavaria and Austria with Oberammergau, September 9-16 2020, you will visit the romantic castle of Neuschwanstein built by Ludwig II as well as the home he grew up in, Castle Hohenschwangau.
-Other highlights include Munich, a journey to Oberammergau with an optional side trip to Innsbruck.
+On our tour Sounds of Bavaria & Austria featuring Oberammergau, you will visit the romantic castle of Neuschwanstein built by Ludwig II as well as the home he grew up in, Castle Hohenschwangau.
 For tour details click here.